akhshah/ros2_clock/README.md

 to the topics themselves, or by interfacing with a thin client that subscribes to both, and publishes the target pose.

+The thin client is called Target Pose Issuer and subscribes to the two above publishers and publishes a target pose.

 The code is expected to be built on Jazzy, and has been tested on Ubuntu 24.04.

 For full convenience, this functionality should be containerized in Docker for